codeJack76/material_managementproject/README.md

 # DepEd LR Inventory Management System

-A comprehensive Learning Resources Inventory Management System for the **Department of Education - Division of Davao de Oro**.
+A comprehensive Learning Resources Inventory Management System for the **Department of Education - Division of Ilocos Norte**.
 This web-based application streamlines the tracking, management, and distribution of educational materials to schools across the division.

 ## 📋 Overview